xster/flutter-wiki/Issue-hygiene.md

 rest of the team that you are not actually going to work on the bug right away after all, e.g. by unassigning the bug from yourself.

-When a bug is assigned, it should also have a milestone.
+When a bug is assigned, it should also have a specific release milestone (one of the milestones that refers to a specific month).
+Be conservative in assigning the milestone.
+It is infinitely preferable for a bug to be fixed earlier than expected than it is for it to slip from release to release.

 ## File bugs for everything